realworldocaml/book/en/compiler-output-formats.md

 useful to you during day-to-day OCaml development.

 ## Parsing source code

-We explained the basics of the build process earlier in [xref](#files-modules-and-programs), so we'll assume you've built a few OCaml programs already.

 When a source file is passed to the OCaml compiler, it parses the textual source code into a more structured data type known as an Abstract Syntax Tree